theplant/plantpkg/README.md

 ## The utility that only depends on protobuf structs

-`utils.go` is for the utility methods related to this package that only depends on the protobuf data structs, which is useful when the data structs are quite complex, and you want people to easy combine, find, calulate values based on variaty of API functions returned data structs.
+`utils.go` is for the utility methods related to this package that only depends on the protobuf data structs, which is useful when the data structs are quite complex, and you want people to easy combine, find, calculate values based on variety of API functions returned data structs.

 ## Hide internal implementation